 Particulars are furnished below, is a bonafide "Orthopaedically /Handicapped / Paraplegic person / patient and CANNOT TRAVEL WITHOUT THE ASSISTANCE OF AN ESCORT.
 Particulars of the Orthopaedically Handicapped / paraplegic person / patient: (a) Address: (b) Father's / Husband's Name :.... (c) Age:.....(d) Sex:.... (e) Nature of Handicap: (To be written by doctor whether the disability is Temporary or Permanent) (f) Causes of loss of Functional capacity : (g) Signature or Thumb impression of Orthopaedically handicapped / paraplegic person / patient : (not necessary for those whose both hands are missing..... or non-funtional).
 (Signature of Government Doctor) Place Date Clear seal of Government Hospital/Clinic Seal containing full name and Regd.No.
 Of the Doctor Strike out where not applicable.
-Note: -(1) This certificate should be issued only to those Orthopaedically Handicapped / paraplegic persons / patients WHO CANNOT TRAVEL WITHOUT THE ASSISTANCE OF AN ESCORT.
-The photo must be signed and stamped in such a
+Note: -(1) This certificate should be issued only to those Orthopaedically Handicapped / paraplegic persons / patients WHO CANNOT TRAVEL WITHOUT THE

-- way that Doctor's signature and stamp appears partly on the certificate.

-(2) In the case of temporary disability, the certificate will be valid for five years from the date of issue.
+- ASSISTANCE OF AN ESCORT.
+The photo must be signed and stamped in such a way that Doctor's signature and stamp appears partly on the certificate. - (2) In the case of temporary disability, the certificate will be valid for five years from the date of issue.
 In the case of permanent disability, the certificate will remain valid for (1) five years, in case of persons upto the age of 25 years, in case of persons in the age group of 26 to 35 years and (3) in the case of persons above the age of 35 years, the certificate will remain valid for whole life of the concerned person.
-After expiry of the period of the validity of the certificate, the person is required to obtain a fresh - certificate will remain valid for whole life of the concerned person.
 After expiry of the period of the validity of the certificate, the person is required to obtain a fresh certificate is accepted for the purpose of grant on concession.
 The original certificate will have to be produced for instruction at the time of purchase of concessional ticket and during the journey, if demanded - (3) No alteration in the form is permitted.

-6. Forms - Electoral Role Application Form (See Page 43)
+6. Forms - Electoral Role Application Form (See Page 45)